Analysis | Explaining Donald Trump Jr.'s embarrassing claim about the coronavirus death toll

 Indeed, to go back to a time in which CDC data shows 1,000 deaths per day, you have to go back to mid-August — which, as it happens, is just outside the 8-week lag window the CDC repeatedly emphasizes.
 The CDC data lags so much that the White House has reportedly relied upon data collected by journalists instead.

 Trump Jr., as noted, isn’t the first to mangle these data.
-Carlson tried to use lagging CDC data on pneumonia deaths early in the pandemic to suggest that they were perhaps being incorrectly coded as coronavirus deaths.
+Fox News host Tucker Carlson tried to use lagging CDC data on pneumonia deaths early in the pandemic to suggest that they were perhaps being incorrectly coded as coronavirus deaths.
 The pneumonia numbers, as expected, soon spiked as they were actually reported.
 Fellow Fox prime-time host Laura Ingraham did the same thing by citing a report suggesting the CDC had suddenly chopped its coronavirus death toll in half.
 As Philip Bump noted later, the foolishness of that argument was soon proven by the actual data.

 Ingraham’s show just happened to be where Trump Jr. made his ludicrous claim Thursday night.
 To her credit, she did gently correct the record by noting that, “There are covid-19 deaths.
 But the question is: Are they really rising with the rising case numbers? … You can see that there may be a slight uptick, but not tracking with the rising case numbers, which frankly is good news.”

-It is good news; it’s just not anything close to the news her guest tried to deliver.
+It is good news: It’s just not anything close to the news her guest tried to deliver.